-A gender inclusive school makes certain that regardless of one’s gender identity or gender expression, students are openly and freely included in all aspects of the school environment without restriction or limitation of any kind.
-These schools, through practices, policies and other actions demonstrate this intentional focus in ways large and small.
+A gender inclusive school makes certain that regardless of one’s gender identity or Gender expression, students are included in all aspects of the school environment without restriction or limitation of any kind.
+These schools, through intentional practices, policies and other actions demonstrate this focus in ways large and small.
 From systemic strategies to subtle interactions, a gender inclusive school states clearly to its community, “all genders are welcome!”

 Where to Begin?
 A Framework for Gender Inclusive Schools

 Interpersonal entry points are the various ways in which individual interactions and communications are utilized to reinforce a school’s commitment to gender inclusion.
-Supported by many of the structural components, these relational aspects nonetheless require intentional behaviors in the day-to-day interrelationships of a campus.
+Supported by many of the institutional components, these “teachable moments” require intentional behaviors in the day-to-day interrelationships of a campus.
 They literally voice a school’s commitment to honoring the gender diversity of all students.
-From the manner in which they set up and run classrooms to their use of language with students, and parents, teachers and leaders can literally “walk the talk” through these relational and conversational approaches.
+From the manner in which they set up and run classrooms to their use of language with students and parents, teachers and leaders can literally “walk the talk” through these relational and conversational approaches.

 Instructional entry points are specific ways in which teaching and learning are used to instill greater awareness and understanding about gender.
 Whether standing alone or integrated into other aspects of instruction, instructional approaches are the most direct way to impact students.
 Another wonderful support is the use of literature introducing gender-expansive themes.
-These are becoming increasingly plentiful at the elementary-grade reading level, though there remain only a few strong titles for middle and high school students.
+These are becoming increasingly plentiful at the elementary-grade reading level, along with a growing list titles for middle and high school students.

 The Gender Inclusive School: Concrete strategies for creating a safer and more accepting school climate for all students.